justjunior123/Timzam/README.md

 # Timzam!
-  This is a clone of a popular social media platform..
+  This is a clone of a popular social media platform...